What is an investment default?

 The complete halt of the investment activities is probably the worst strategy.
-It results in suboptimal asset allocation and does not maximize the returns of the investable assets, which will result in the loss of the purchasing power by being affected by inflation.
+It results in suboptimal asset allocation and does not maximize the returns of the investable assets, which will result in the loss of purchasing power by being affected by inflation.
 Stopping all investment activities will also cement the investment loss permanently, not allowing the other assets in the investment portfolio to compensate for the loss arising from the defaulted investment.

-The emotions arising from the sight of defaulted or lost investment are providing investors with important signals about their actual risk tolerance and their investment portfolio’s correspondence to that.
+The emotions arising from the sight of defaulted or lost investment provide investors with important signals about their actual risk tolerance and their investment portfolio’s correspondence to that.
 If the event of the default or a partial or full loss of investment principal, however small the original investment was, is causing frustration and thoughts of stopping the investment activities, then it would be a good reason to review the investment portfolio and the riskiness of each individual investment.
 This approach will have at least two tangible results:

-- First, the review could confirm (and in the majority of cases it does), that the overall investment portfolio is generally healthy and well-diversified, and the income from other investments would offset the lost capital in a short period of time.
+- First, the review could confirm (and in the majority of cases, it does) that the overall investment portfolio is generally healthy and well-diversified, and the income from other investments would offset the lost capital in a short period of time.
 That understanding would affirm the correctness of the overall investment strategy and eliminate the emotional stress caused by the specific default event.
 Adding new same-risk investments to the portfolio would speed up the recovery from the occurred loss;

 Revalidate your investment strategy!

-While the complete avoidance of risk and defaults is theoretically impossible, there are several measures that can allow the investors to professionally manage their investment risks, providing for both great returns as well as good night’s sleep:
+While the complete avoidance of risk and defaults is theoretically impossible, there are several measures that can allow investors to professionally manage their investment risks, providing for both great returns as well as good night’s sleep:

-- Assessment of the risk tolerance allows defining the overall maximum riskiness of the investment portfolio.
-If the idea of the loss of investment principal is completely unbearable, it would be better to limit the investments to the well-collateralized, low-risk investments only;
+- Assessment of the risk tolerance allows for defining the overall maximum riskiness of the investment portfolio.
+If the idea of the loss of investment principal is completely unbearable, it would be better to limit the investments to well-collateralized, low-risk investments only;

 - There are no risk- and default-free investments;